-Microbiota in Health and Disease disapproves any kind of malpractice and unethical practice.
+Microbiota in Health and Disease disapproves any kind of malpractice or unethical practice.

 Material submitted to Microbiota in Health and Disease must be original and not published or submitted for publication elsewhere.
 This rule applies to material submitted elsewhere while the Microbiota in Health and Disease contribution is under consideration.

 If part of a contribution that an author wishes to submit to Microbiota in Health and Disease has appeared or will appear elsewhere, the author must specify the details in the cover letter accompanying the submission.
 Consideration by the Microbiota in Health and Disease is possible if the main result, conclusion, or implications are not apparent from the other work, or if there are other factors, for example, if the other work is published in language other than English.